kiniry/objective-c/s093751/Assignment2_2/README.md

 The Foundation Framework
 ------------------------

+ - ... the Foundation framework with the core classes of the language(s) that you are familiar with? (abbreviated henceforth as OTLTYAFW) (Hint: Compare the classes in Foundation, and in particular their fundamental design idioms, with classes in java.lang/java.util and .Net's System namespace.)

 Some of the Core Foundation framework are `NSString, NSArray, NSMutableArray, NSNumber, NSObject, NSDictionary` etc.

 In Objective-C everything is instantiated as a instance of these core classes and most of them are not mutable, hence a mutable version has been made for some e.g. NSMutableString and NSMutableArray.